DamoM73/python-oop-with-deepest-dungeon/_build/html/_sources/stage_4.md.txt

     if command in ["north", "south", "east", "west"]: current_room = current_room.move(command)
     elif command == "talk":
-        if current_room.inhabitant is not None:
+        if current_room.character is not None:
-            current_room.inhabitant.talk()
+            current_room.character.talk()
         else:
             print("There is no one here to talk to") elif command == "hug":
-        if current_room.inhabitant is not None:
+        if current_room.character is not None:
-            current_room.inhabitant.hug()
+            current_room.character.hug()
         else:
             print("There is no one here to hug") elif command== "fight":
-        if current_room.inhabitant is not None:
+        if current_room.character is not None:
             weapon = input("What will you fight with? > ").lower()
-            if current_room.inhabitant.fight(weapon):
+            if current_room.character.fight(weapon):
-                current_room.inhabitant = None
+                current_room.character = None
             else:
                 running = False
         else: